 User Preparation of the Device for Secure Use

-In some cases, the issuer or the verifier will require the Holder’s device to made an assurance message along with the other data transmitted from the user.
+In some cases, the issuer or the verifier will require the Holder’s device to make an assurance message along with the other data transmitted from the user.
 As example is described in the Kantara Mobile Assurance Statement.
 The following applies in that case.

 Registration Ceremony